About Wine Cellar Cooling

 If you are on a budget, you may want to consider the less expensive self-contained cooling system.
 Not only is this type of unit more affordable to buy, but it also does not require professional installation by an HVAC technician like the others, making it much cheaper to install as well.
 Unfortunately, some cellars are not suitable for a self-contained cooling system and require a split or ducted system.

-We have a full guide on Wine Cellar Cooling here.
+We have a full guide on Wine Cellar Ventilation here.

 Related reading: DIY Wine Cellar vs Hiring Someone

-Wine cellars require a certain degree of humidity so if your cellar is in a low-humidity location, you may need to consider an additional humidifier.
-Some cooling systems come with an option to connect to a water line that can dehumidify your space.
+Wine cellars require a certain degree of humidity so if your cellar is in a low-humidity location, you may need to consider an additional humidifier option.
+Some cooling systems come with an option to connect to a water line that can dehumidify your space, with either an integrated or freestanding humidifier.

 Learn more here: 4 Ways to Lower the Humidity in Your Wine Cellar